-- ◆ The difference between management accounting and financial accounting. - The difference between fixed and variable costs. - How to calculate variable and fixed costs using the high-low method. - How to use break-even analysis as a decisionmaking tool. - How to calculate and understand contribution, the break-even point, and margin of safety. - The limitations of break-even analysis. - Why overheads need to be included when costing products. - ♦ How to calculate a simple 'blanket' overhead rate. - How to apply absorption costing methods to fully cost out a range of products.
+- The difference between management accounting and financial accounting. - The difference between fixed and variable costs. - How to calculate variable and fixed costs using the high-low method. - How to use break-even analysis as a decisionmaking tool. - How to calculate and understand contribution, the break-even point, and margin of safety. - The limitations of break-even analysis. - Why overheads need to be included when costing products. - How to calculate a simple 'blanket' overhead rate. - How to apply absorption costing methods to fully cost out a range of products.

-- The limitations of traditional costing methods. - How to calculate a simply activity-based cost. - Why a business needs to prepare a budget. - ◆ The process of preparing a budget. - ♦ How to prepare a simple budget. - The problems of budgeting. - ♦ The purpose of simple variance analysis. - How various methods of costing can impact on pricing. - How to calculate prices using cost-plus, sales-margin, and discount methods. - How various pricing strategies can be used, including how target and life-cycle costing can affect product pricing. - How to calculate internal transfer prices in a variety of ways.
+- The limitations of traditional costing methods. - How to calculate a simply activity-based cost. - Why a business needs to prepare a budget. - The process of preparing a budget. - How to prepare a simple budget. - The problems of budgeting. - The purpose of simple variance analysis. - How various methods of costing can impact on pricing. - How to calculate prices using cost-plus, sales-margin, and discount methods. - How various pricing strategies can be used, including how target and life-cycle costing can affect product pricing. - How to calculate internal transfer prices in a variety of ways.

-Key information: Dates: Code: AFB103B 23rd - 25th April 2019 Duration: 3-days 27th - 29th August 2019 Fee: £1,620 + VAT 16th - 18th December 2019
+Code: AFB103B Duration: 3-days Fee: £1,620 + VAT